-It is a rare sign, in cases of phthisis, of a large pulmonary cavity, the conditions for its production being analogous to those in pneumo-hydrothorax, namely, a space of considerable size containing air, the space communicating with bronchial tubes.
+It is a rare sign, in cases of phthisis, of a large cavity, the conditions for its production being analogous to those in pneumo-hydrothorax, namely, a space of considerable size containing air and liquid, the space communicating with bronchial tubes.

-Splashing, or Succussion Sounds.-This sign is produced by succussion, which is reckoned as one of the different modes of physical exploration.
-Sounds thus produced are not infrequently heard at some distance; generally, however, succussion is practised while the ear is applied to the chest, so that properly enough the sign may be embraced among the auscultatory signs, although not produced by respiration.
+Splashing; or, Succussion Sounds.-This sign is produced by succussion, which is reckoned as one of the different methods of physical exploration.
+Sounds thus produced are not infrequently heard at some distance; generally, however, succussion is practised while the ear is applied to the chest, so that, properly enough, the sign may be embraced among the auscultatory signs, although not produced by respiration.

-Splashing is pathognomonic of either pneumo-hydrothorax or pneumo-pyothorax.
-It is especially valuable as a sign of these affections because it is almost invariably available.
+Splashing is pathognomonic of one affection, namely, pneumo-hydrothorax.
+It is especially valuable as a sign of that affection because it is almost invariably available.
 The instances are extremely few in which the sign is wanting when air and liquid are contained in the pleural cavity.
-It is obtained by jerking the body of the patient with a quick, somewhat forcible movement, the ear being very near to, or in contact with, the chest.
+It is obtained by jerking the body of the patient with a quick, somewhat forcible movement, the ear being very near or in contact with the chest.